negrifelipe/ServerStatusBot/README.md

 A powerful game server status bot for your discord server

 ## Running
-Make sure you have docker installed before following this
+Make sure you have docker and git installed before following this

 1. Clone the repository
 2. Inside `ServerStatusBot` folder create a file named `appsettings.Production.json`